OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     </WebApplicationInfo>
     ```

 1. Replace the placeholder “{application_GUID here}” *in both places* in the markup with the Application ID that you copied when you registered your add-in.
+(The "{}" are not part of the ID, so don't include them.)
 This is the same ID you used in for the ClientID and Audience in the web.config.

     >Note:
     >